dhawton/istio-community/EARLY-DISCLOSURE.md

 ### Membership criteria

-To be eligible for the early disclosure mailing list, your organization must:
+To be eligible for the early disclosure mailing list, you or your organization must:

 1. Have an actively monitored security email alias for our project.
-This cannot be a personal email address, it must be a corporate address owned by the organization.
+Organizational members must use an organizational email, not a personal email address.
-2. Be involved in redistributing Istio or have a product with close coupling to Istio.
-3. Have a user base not limited to your own organization.
+2. Members must be an active contributor to the project that are well known by PSWG members and TOC.
+Organizational members must be involved in redistributing Istio or have a product with close coupling to Istio that has a user base not limited to your own organization.
-4. Be a participant and active contributor in the Istio community.
+3. Individual members must be members of the Envoy Product Security Team or be enrolled in the Envoy Private Distributors List.
-5. Accept the [Embargo Policy](#embargo-policy) that is outlined above.
+4. Accept the [Embargo Policy](#embargo-policy) that is outlined above.
-6. Have a member of your organization be a participant in the Istio Product Security Working Group.
-This is a private meeting held alternating Wednesdays at 11am Pacific or 3pm Pacific to accommodate a world-wide community.
+5. Organizational members must have a member of the organization be a participant in the Istio Product Security Working Group.
+6. Members must participate in the private meeting held alternating Wednesdays at 11am Pacific or 3pm Pacific to accommodate a world-wide community.
     Participants will be expected to actively contribute and fill the roll as security release lead on a quarterly rotational basis.

 #### Removal